gateio/gateapi-nodejs/docs/SpotApi.md

 const currencyPair = "BTC_USDT"; // string | Currency pair
 const opts = {
-  'limit': 100, // number | Maximum number of records returned in one list 'lastId': "12345" // string | Specify list staring point using the `id` of last record in previous list-query results };
+  'limit': 100, // number | Maximum number of records returned in one list 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'reverse': true // boolean | Whether to retrieve records whose IDs are smaller than `last_id`\'s.
+Default to larger ones.
+When `last_id` is specified.
+Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
+No effect if `last_id` is not specified.
+};
 api.listTrades(currencyPair, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),